 Rubber boots: We will provide you with rubber boots for your walks in the jungle.
 This helps protect you from biting animals and spiky sticks, and you may need to cross rivers.
 Make sure you bring plenty of thick, long socks, as it is likely that you will get muddy and wet even with your boots on.

-Please return the duffle bags to our office one your tour is finished, or if that's not possible, advise us that you are leaving them in the reception of your hotel.
+Please return the duffel bags to our office one your tour is finished, or if that's not possible, advise us that you are leaving them in the reception of your hotel.

-Professional bilingual local guide- Our Local Tour Guides are all professional and bilingual, passionate about wildlife and their jobs, and well-equipped with everything you will need to help you see and enjoy wildlife.
+Professional bilingual local guide- Our Local Tour Guides are all professional, bilingual, passionate about wildlife, their jobs, and well-equipped with everything you will need to help you see and enjoy wildlife.

 Mineral water bottle- Bring a full water bottle for the first travel day.
 At each lodge you will be able to fill your bottle to stay hydrated throughout the tour.

 First aid kit- Each guide will have a first aid kit with him, including snake bite antidote and extractor.
 However, we do recommend that you bring a small first aid kit of your own as well, for any small cuts or scratches along the way.

 3 meals per day - When travelling by bus and by boat, one main course will be served.
 In the lodges meals will be buffet style.

 Cook .Cooking staff will travel with us at all times.